 - How to fix Apple Watch not connecting to Wi-Fi

-Read missed notifications on Apple Watch
+Read Your Missed Notifications on Apple Watch

 It can be rather annoying to miss out on notifications, and you won’t want to worry about that on your Apple Watch.